The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WLAN.

 In principle, this LED strip visually displays the elapsing time.
 Similar to a loading bar on a computer.
 Thus, the remaining time for a school assignment can also be read by students who still have difficulties with the numbers.

-How you can recreate this timer called “time_timy” is described in the following article.
+How to build this timer, called "time_timy", is described in the following article.

 Safety instructions